aditikilledar/StonksQuest/README.md

 - **TypeScript**: Ensures robust, type-safe code for reliability and maintainability.
 - **NES.css**: NES-style (8bit-like) CSS Framework.

+## 🙏 Credits

+- NES.css: This project's delightful retro aesthetics are powered by the fantastic NES.css framework.
+Big thanks to B.C.Rikko and all contributors for this awesome tool!
+- ChatGPT: Special thanks to OpenAI's ChatGPT for helping craft effective documentation and providing development insights.

 Happy trading, and enjoy learning about the stock market with StonkQuest! 📈